 Make Supply Chains Greener

-Sustainability doesn’t just start with building a project: supply chains have a significant impact on sustainability in a variety of ways.
-You can make your supply chain more sustainable by:
+Sustainability doesn’t just start with building a project: supply chains have a significant impact on embodied carbon, material waste and transport emissions.
+You can make your supply chain more sustainable in a variety of ways:

 Use Energy-Efficient Transport